Maybeboard

 **Plan B — Break their Will**

 The deck itself can be changed or designed to mess with people's decks more, as a bit of an anti-meta strategy.
 There is the concept of countering a spell, but you could just get rid of it before they can play it.
 If you go this way, you should be able to slow your strongest enemy to a crawl by disabling them from their best spells, and thus proceed with your plan.
-In a more heavily themed variant towards this strategy, cards like Sadistic Sacrament can help your cause.
-Cards like Psychic Surgery can help add to punishment with this in mind, while cancelling out top-deck tutor cards and rigging their decks after fetch searches.
+In a more heavily themed variant towards this strategy, cards like Sadistic Sacramentaltered can help your cause.
+Cards like Psychic Surgeryaltered can help add to punishment with this in mind, while cancelling out top-deck tutor cards and rigging their decks after fetch searches.

 **Plan C – Break their SOUL**

 I designed his card myself, trying to make for as much flavor as possible and filling the rest up with my own ideas.
 All of this deck's cards are re-skinned, meant to be the original card they proxy at any given point.
 I have tried my best to avoid inventing new mechanics and cards for this project other than the commander because it even added a bit of challenge to the design stage.
 Additionally, I believe Magic the Gathering's existing card database is a massive enough bin for virtually any level of deck creativity with what we already have as of now.
-If you choose not to play with the custom commander, however, treat this like a janky Sen Triplets deck.
+If you choose not to play with the custom commander, however, treat this like a janky Sen Tripletsaltered deck.

-The huge maybeboard can be anything you want it to be, from a Mastermind's Acquisition pool to just a bunch of cards you can use to theme the deck less or more accurately or strongly.
+The huge maybeboard can be anything you want it to be, from a Mastermind's Acquisitionaltered pool to just a bunch of cards you can use to theme the deck less or more accurately or strongly.
 The setup you see in the main deck is merely my choice of cards for the deck, aimed at staying the most flexible while keeping the themed aspects of the deck.
 It is also a way to show renders from back when I started this project to now.

 Gaster, Royal Scientist's activated ability creates a lore minded character while also mechanically creating a Planeswalker with self-protection.
 It was a big challenge to make a 4-drop with this much capability, but given everything from cost to time needed to use the final ability, it seemed like a reasonable design.